-C.4.6.8.2 State-licensed Disposal Area Modular Shielded Environmental Enclosure
+C.4.6.8.2 State-Licensed Disposal Area Modular Shielded Environmental Enclosure

-The SDA-Modular Shielded Environmental Enclosure would be designed and procured to support exhumation of wastes from the SDA that are expected to have characteristics that would exceed those of Class C low-level waste.
-This enclosure would be similar in construction to the system described in Section C.4.6.8.1 for NDA exhumation.
+The SDA Modular Shielded Environmental Enclosure would be designed and procured to support exhumation of wastes from the SDA, some of which are expected to have characteristics that would exceed those of Class C low-level radioactive waste.
+This enclosure would be similar in construction to the system described previously for NDA excavation.

-The SDA-Modular Shielded Environmental Enclosure would provide the primary confinement for the radiological and hazardous material releases that are expected during the excavation and retrieval activities to be performed.
-The Exhumation Enclosure would be designed to accommodate remote excavation, retrieval, and maintenance operations.
+The SDA Modular Shielded Environmental Enclosure would provide the primary confinement for the radiological and hazardous material releases that are expected during the excavation and retrieval activities to be performed.
+The enclosure would be designed to accommodate remote excavation, retrieval, and maintenance operations.
 It would be of modular design so that it could be customized to accommodate trenches of various sizes.
 Individual modular panels would lock together to provide an airtight enclosure.
 It would be maintained under negative pressure by a HEPA-filtered ventilation system.
-It would be equipped with a carbon dioxide fire suppression system for conventional fires, and a metal-halide fire suppression system for pyrophoric metal fires.
+It would be equipped with a carbon dioxide fire suppression system for conventional fires and a metal-halide fire suppression system for pyrophoric metal fires.

-The SDA-Modular Shielded Environmental Enclosure would house a Gantry Excavator System.
-The gantry excavator would be mounted on rails within the Exhumation Enclosure, and would be able to reach to the bottom of the trenches.
+The SDA Modular Shielded Environmental Enclosure would house a Z-mast system.
+The crane would be mounted on rails within the enclosure and would be able to reach to the bottom of the trenches.
 After lifting a load from a trench, the system would be able to move the load to the side and place it in front of an appropriate workstation.
-The Gantry Excavator System would include crane rails, side supports, overhead bridge, carriage, excavating arm, end effector head, and end effectors.
+The crane system would include crane rails, side supports, an overhead bridge, a carriage, an excavating arm, and other attachments.

-The SDA-Modular Shielded Environmental Enclosure Soil Handling Workstation would include shielding, shield window, master-slave manipulators, and waste container transfer system.
-The Exhumation Enclosure Material Handling Workstation would include shielding, shield window, console for operating a chain hoist system, master-slave manipulators, and waste container transfer system.
+The SDA Modular Shielded Environmental Enclosure soil handling workstation would include shielding, a shield window, master-slave manipulators, and a waste container transfer system.
+The material handling workstation would include shielding, a shield window, a console for operating a chain hoist system, master-slave manipulators, and a waste container transfer system.